umamicode/sDG_OLD/README.md

 # Train
 - First, run the command `sh run_base.sh 0 0`.
 The command will train the base network.
 - Then, run the command `sh run_my.sh 0 0`.
-The command will train the PDEN model.
+The command will train the sDG model.

 # Environment
 - All environment is saved in sdg.yaml.